Virtual Influencers: The Future of Influence?

 Even the most advanced synthetic creators lack one core driver of influence: emotional credibility.

 Human creators build trust through lived experiences, imperfections, vulnerability, and the micro-moments that feel real.
-We’ve seen this pattern before—during COVID, many believed virtual events would permanently replace in-person gatherings, yet once restrictions lifted, people craved real connection, travel, and face-to-face interaction more than ever.
+We’ve seen this pattern before during COVID: many believed virtual events would permanently replace in-person gatherings, yet once restrictions lifted, people craved real connection, travel, and face-to-face interaction more than ever.

 For categories like wellness, parenting, lifestyle, beauty, and identity-driven communities, that human authenticity is still irreplaceable.